10 Ways To Naturally Support Your Immunity

 If you’re looking for ways to naturally support your immunity this autumn and winter, we’ve got you covered.

 There is much talk of flu vaccines at this time of year.
 What there is much less talk of is how to naturally support our body’s sophisticated immune system.
-During the pandemic it was frustrating to see so little emphasis being put on encouraging people to take steps that would naturally support their immunity.
-This was surely a no brainer?
+Here’s we’ll take a look at some of the evidence-based approaches to naturally supporting your immune health.

 IMMUNITY AND VITAMIN D

-Optimal levels are vital for healthy immune function.
+One key nutrient that is commonly lacking in our clients is vitamin D. Not only is it vital for bone health, optimal levels are needed for healthy immune function.
 Research shows that people with low vitamin D are more susceptible to common infections like colds and other upper respiratory tract infections.
 One study found that 80% of patients hospitalised with Covid had vitamin D deficiency.
-80%!
-Deficiency is very very common.
+Deficiency is very common.
 It’s rare that a week goes by where we don’t see at least one client with blood test results showing low levels.
-The SACN (the government’s nutrition advisory committee) recommends we all supplement vitamin D from October to March.
-(If you’re not already supplementing, we recommend BetterYou’s DLux vitamin D sprays).
+Below we’ll discuss how to optimise your vitamin D levels to ensure that low vitamin D isn’t increasing your risk of illness this winter.

 YOUR HEALTH IS IN YOUR HANDS

-Being truly healthy requires taking responsibility for your health.
-If you want good immunity, the answer lies in taking care of your immune system.
-So how can you do that?
-In addition to optimising your vitamin D status, below are eight proven, natural ways to support your immune system health.
+In addition to optimising your vitamin D status, below are 10 proven, natural ways to support your immune system health.
 Most of them have benefits for your wider health, beyond supporting your immunity, too.

 10 WAYS TO NATURALLY SUPPORT YOUR IMMUNITY